SimLab: A Platform for Simulation-based Evaluation of Conversational Information Access Systems: Introduction

-We introduce SimLab to foster wider adoption of simulation-based evaluation among researchers and practitioners, ultimately facilitating advancements in conversational assistant research and development.
-Its main objective is to provide a centralized platform to benchmark both conversational information access agents and user simulators for various application domains and tasks through simulation-based evaluation.
-Fig.~\ref{fig:vision} illustrates the general vision of SimLab, where different stakeholders (e.g., researchers, students, and benchmark organizers) from various communities can collaborate naturally in a potentially self-sustaining ecosystem, where each would contribute by sharing their resources, while at the same time benefiting from the resources shared by others.
-For example, a researcher interested in user simulation can focus on developing a new user simulator and evaluate it on a specific task, without the need to develop conversational agents, and vice versa, a researcher interested in developing conversational agents has access to a diverse set of user simulators for evaluation purposes.
+We introduce SimLab to foster wider adoption of simulation-based evaluation among researchers and practitioners, and to ultimately facilitate advancements in conversational assistant research and development.
+Its main objective is to provide a centralized platform to benchmark both conversational information access (CIA) systems and user simulators for various application domains and tasks through simulation-based evaluation.
+Figure~\ref{fig:vision} illustrates the general vision of SimLab as a potentially self-sustaining ecosystem.
+Here, different stakeholders (e.g., researchers, students, and benchmark organizers) from various communities can collaborate, each contributing by sharing their resources, while simultaneously benefiting from the resources shared by others.
+For example, a researcher interested in user simulation can focus on developing a new user simulator and evaluate it on a specific task, without needing to also develop conversational agents, and vice versa.

-To achieve this, we begin by identifying the main requirements for the platform to ensure it addresses the needs of the community.
-These requirements are informed by the strengths and limitations of existing solutions for benchmarking (interactive) information access systems (e.g., TIREx~\citep{Frobe:2023:SIGIR} and SimIIR 3.0~\citep{Azzopardi:2024:SIGIRAP}).
+To achieve this, we begin by identifying the requirements for the platform to ensure it addresses the needs of the community.
+These requirements are informed by the strengths and limitations of existing solutions for benchmarking (interactive) information access systems, e.g.,~\citep{Frobe:2023:SIGIR,Azzopardi:2024:SIGIRAP}.
 For example, SimLab should support online evaluation while being flexible enough to accommodate a wide range of systems (conversational agents and user simulators) for various tasks and domains.
-To meet these requirements, we present a cloud-based platform and its key components, and demonstrate its functionality through an initial evaluation task focused on conversational recommender systems in the movie domain.
-Finally, we discuss the opportunities and challenges of SimLab for the community.
+To meet these requirements, we present a cloud-based platform and its key components, and demonstrate its functionality via an initial evaluation task focused on conversational recommender systems in the movie domain.
+Finally, we discuss SimLab's opportunities and challenges for the community.